 After pregnancy, it is very natural to start longing to get back in shape.
 Now.
 Or yesterday, actually.
 And for a lot of women, that includes a desire to lose weight already while breastfeeding.

 This article will walk you through some useful guidelines and tips for weight loss, as well as the pros and cons of losing weight while breastfeeding.
 Have you already tried to lose weight, but it doesn’t work?
 You can read about that too.

 If you don’t breastfeed, following a strict diet will not affect your child’s health through his or her nutrition, obviously, but while breastfeeding, it is your own well-being and that of your baby to take into account.

+This does not mean you can’t lose weight while breastfeeding, but it does impose a few restrictions or recommendations.
 Unless monitored or at least carried out properly, the breastfeeding mother could harm her health by dieting.
-In addition, milk supply could be affected.
+In addition, the milk supply could be affected.
 But don’t despair.
-If carried out in a sensible way, utilizing the time while breastfeeding is a great window of opportunity to lose that baby fat!
+If carried out sensibly, utilizing the time while breastfeeding is a great window of opportunity to lose that baby fat!

 How To Lose Weight While Breastfeeding